jenswegar/ruuvicollector-raspbian/README.md

    sudo systemctl start ruuvi-config-copy
    ```

    The last step is just to test that the service can be run at some level.
 Without the properties files in place it will fail, but those should not be part of the image build as they contain sensitive data.

+1. Clear history and logout
+    ```

+    ```

 ### Create distributable image